 Different types of volcanoes include stratovolcanoes, shield, fissure vents, spatter cones and calderas.

-Very thick, viscous lava won't flow easily and therefore builds up around the vent forming a volcano with steep sides – we call this a stratocone volcano and it has a familar triangular shape.
+These volcanoes are majestic giants with steep sides and a symmetrical cone shape.
+They form from very thick, viscous, or sticky, lava that won't flow easily.
+The lava therefore builds up around the vent forming a volcano with steep sides – we call this a stratovolcano and it has a familar triangular shape.

-Where a volcano produces thin lava it spreads far from the source forming a volcano with gentle slopes.
+Where a volcano produces low viscosity, runny, lava it spreads far from the source forming a volcano with gentle slopes.
 This type is called a shield volcano.

 Mauna Kea and Mauna Loa are shield volcanoes.
 They are the world's largest active volcanoes, rising nearly 9 km above the sea floor around the island of Hawaii.